California is recovering from deadly storms that brought rainfall totals 400% to 600% above average -- and more rain is on the way

 Already, storms that battered California in recent weeks have left at least 17 people dead as much of the state received rainfall totals 400% to 600% above average.

-The rain tapered of in Southern California by Tuesday night, but across the state, nearly 3 million people were still under flood alerts as the next in a barrage of atmospheric rivers was forecast to bring heavy rain and potentially more flooding to Northern California beginning Wednesday.
+The rain tapered off in Southern California by Tuesday night, but across the state, more than 6 million people were still under flood alerts as the next in a barrage of atmospheric rivers was forecast to bring heavy rain and potentially more flooding to Northern California beginning Wednesday.

 It's the first of four more atmospheric river events -- long, narrow regions in the atmosphere that can transport moisture thousands of miles -- that are expected to hit California in the next 10 days.